kopavel/KiCadLogicalSchemeSimulator/schemaParts/buffer/README.md

 - `CS`- Chip select.
   Only in buffer mode.
   - `Hi`- transfers input bus state to output bus.
-  - `Lo`- output bus go to “High impedance” mode.
+  - `Low`- output bus go to “High impedance” mode.
 - `WR`- Write.
   Only in latch mode.
   - On falling edge data from input bus stored internally in the latch.
 - `OE`- Output enable.
   Only in latch mode.
   - `Hi`- transfers latch state to output bus.
-  - `Lo`- output bus go to “High impedance” mode.
+  - `Low`- output bus go to “High impedance” mode.

 #### Output names: